kubernetes/website/content/en/docs/tutorials/stateless-application/guestbook-logs-metrics-with-elk.md

 {{% tab name="Managed service" %}}

 ## Managed service
-This tab is for Elasticsearch Service in Elastic Cloud only, if you have already created a secret for a self managed Elasticsearch and Kibana deployment, then skip this continue with [Deploy the Beats](#deploy-the-beats).
+This tab is for Elasticsearch Service in Elastic Cloud only, if you have already created a secret for a self managed Elasticsearch and Kibana deployment, then continue with [Deploy the Beats](#deploy-the-beats).
 ### Set the credentials
 There are two files to edit to create a k8s secret when you are connecting to the managed Elasticsearch Service in Elastic Cloud.
 The files are: